 Bergamo's cobbled paths intersect at Piazza Vecchia, a café clad square lined by elegant architecture in shades reflecting its storied past, including 12th century treasures like Basilica Santa Maria Maggiore (+39 035-223-327) and the Torre del Campanone (+39 035-247-116).

+Along with the stately whitewashed visage of the Palazzo Nuovo, the square's dreamy ambience is especially striking by night.
 Visitors can also glide up to the last and highest stop on the city's funicular cable car for a candlelit dinner at Baretto di San Vigilio, known for its elegant yet traditional Bergamasca cuisine, accompanied by a panorama of all points below the old city.
+2. Lecco

 The province of Lecco, which is located on the eastern shores of Lake Como, is flanked by mountains.